bigbellybaus/linux-mint-offline-hardening-scripts/README.md

 2. **Run the Scripts**

 We've got a collection of scripts for different security aspects.
 Run the one you need using Python 3.
-For example, to disable Bluetooth, use:
+For example, to disable Bluetooth permanently, use:
 ```
 sudo python3 disablebt.py
 ```